Paul Chapman (musician): Early career

 Chapman's first notable band was the Welsh outfit Universe.
-Chapman toured Germany with his "first band" when he was 12 - in 1966 or 67.
+Chapman toured Germany with his "first band" when he was 12, either in 1966 or 1967.
 Chapman then joined Skid Row in December 1971 replacing Gary Moore as guitarist.
-His tenure was fairly short and only lasted until July 1972.
-His next band was Kimla Taz, with whom he was guitarist from December 1972 to May 1974.
+His tenure was brief, lasting only until July 1972.
+His next band was Kimla Taz, with whom he was a guitarist from December 1972 to May 1974.

-Chapman first joined UFO in 1974 as a second guitarist to augment their live sound having answered an advert in UK's music paper, Melody Maker.
+Chapman first joined UFO in 1974 as a second guitarist to augment their live sound, after answering an advert in the UK music paper Melody Maker.
 He auditioned at the Unity Theatre in London.
 Although Chapman did not record an album during this period, he did join in time to tour and promote the Phenomenon album.
-However, he can be heard with the band on several tracks on the BBC live sessions album that was released retrospectively.
+However, he can be heard with the band on several tracks from the BBC live sessions album, which was released retrospectively.
 He left UFO in January 1975 due to personal differences with the band, and went on to form Lone Star, where he remained until June 1978.

 In 1977, he filled in for Michael Schenker in UFO when they were on tour with Rush in the United States during one of the German guitarist's absences.